mylesakin/mylesakin.github.io/_posts/2019-05-14-MatrixCompletion.md

 \text{ subject to } P_\Omega(X) = P_\Omega(M)
 $$

 Where \\(\|X\|_* = \sum_i \sigma_i(X)\\) is the called the *nuclear norm* and \\(\sigma_i(X)\\) are the singular values of \\(X\\).
 Techinically this is a convex relaxtion to the non-convex rank minimization problem, for more on that see the references paapers.
 Minimizing the nuclear norm will send some of the less important singular values to zero.
 This requires advanced semidefinite programming optimization methods that have problems with larger matrices due to solving huge systems of linear equations.
-However, we can simplify this by approximately solving the nuclear norm minimization probelm using singular value thresholding.
+However, we can simplify this by approximately solving the nuclear norm minimization problem using singular value thresholding.

 Let's restate our optimization problem as follows using the Frobenius norm to ensure the equivalence of the observes set \\(\Omega\\) in \\(X\\) and \\(M\\)